censys/nmap-censys/README.md

 ## Warning

 nmap will still scan the target host normally.
-If you only want to look up the target in Shodan you need to include the `-sn -Pn -n` flags.
+If you only want to look up the target in Censys you need to include the `-sn -Pn -n` flags.

 # Example Output